 Dr Jennifer Leonard: Counselling Psychologist - CBT - Mindfulness

-A trained and experienced Registered Counselling Psychologist based in Wiltshire, I work with individuals, couples & people in business.
-I offer a supportive environment to explore thoughts and feelings while working towards positive and lasting change.
+Hello.
+I am a trained, experienced and Registered Counselling Psychologist based in Wiltshire, working with individuals and people in business.
+I offer a safe and supportive environment to explore thoughts and feelings while working towards positive and lasting change.

 For more information about the Holigral Method, please see the video below.